edlea/DesktopAMP/README.md

 There's no reason to only consume AMP enabled content on mobile.
 For that reason we've built Safari and Chrome extensions that will load AMP versions of articles when present.

+The AMP versions of articles, as well as loading faster, tend to be a lot cleaner and easier to read.
+AMP supports ads, but not JavaScript, so any ads on AMP articles should be a lot less obnoxious and resource intensive than is often the case.

 ## Safari